Lie algebras and cohomology of congruence subgroups for SL_n(R): Introduction

 where $F[x,y]$ is the free group on two generators.
-In many cases, the Lie algebra structure can be used to explicitly compute $d^2$, thus informing on $H_1(\Gamma_r/\Gamma_{r+s})$.
-The main result concerning this is the following.
+In many cases, the Lie algebra structure can be used to explicitly compute $d^2$ for extension (\ref{differential.extension.intro}), thus informing on $H_1(\Gamma_r/\Gamma_{r+s})$.
+The main result concerning this is presented in the next theorem.

 \begin{thm4} Let $\chi$ be the generator of $H_2(\Z\oplus\Z)\cong\Z$.
 Given the map of extensions $\theta$ described above,

 \end{thm4}

 We are also able to obtain some cohomological information by examining certain subgroups of $\Gamma(G_n(R),p^r)$.
 For the case $n=2$ and $R=\Z[t]$, we are able to produce a subgroup $\bigoplus_{i\geq0}\Z\subseteq\Gamma(G_2(R),p^r)$, from which we are able to prove the following result.